Andemanden/CFD-simulation-on-LF-system/README.md

 * [Simulation results](#Simulation-results)
 * [Use cases](#Use-cases)

+Work in progress.
+Final result will be uploaded later
 ## General info
 A computational fluid dynamics simulation evaluating velocity of laminar flow in a circular flow domain.